 How to Beat the Sicilian Defense

-White’s favorite 1. e4 opening leads to several chess openings–the French defense, the Italian game, Ruy Lopez, etc. Most of these openings assure definite wins for white, except for the Sicilian defense.
-It’s scary, unpredictable, and risky for both the players.
+What is the biggest fear in the opening phase for a white player?
+The answer is the Sicilian Defense.
+White's favorite 1. e4 opening leads to several chess openings–the French defense, the Italian game, Ruy Lopez, etc. Most of these openings assure definite wins for white, except for the Sicilian defense.
+It's scary, unpredictable, and risky for both the players.
+Therefore, every chess player must know how to beat the Sicilian defense.
+Here, I have a few strategies to beat black.
+Keep reading to find out.

-What is Sicilian Defense?
+What is Sicilian Defense in Chess?

-The Sicilian defense is a Black opening against 1. e4.
+Defense is a Black opening against 1. e4.
 The moves are: 1. e4 c5

 Besides being the most popular opening strategy against 1. e4, it has also proved to be dangerous and, sometimes, fatal for white.
+The primary reason why Sicilian defense is so fatal for white is that it disrupts the power balance on the board.

-Popular Variations of Sicilian Defense | Black’s Favorite Lines
+2. Popular Variations of Sicilian Defense | Black's Favorite Lines

 • Najdorf Variation: 1.e4 c5 2.Nf3 d6 3.d4 cxd4 4.Nxd4 Nf6 5.Nc3 a6